TheDocumentation Index

 |---|---|---|

-log(...) | @trace, enrich_span_context(...), or tracer.enrich_span(...) | Prefer decorators for function-level tracing |
+log(...) (creates a new event) | @trace or enrich_span_context(...) | Both create a new span/event.
+Prefer decorators for function-level tracing. |

-update(event_id=...) | tracer.enrich_span(event_id=...) | Updates a specific existing event |
+update(event_id=...) | tracer.enrich_span(event_id=...) | Updates a specific existing event by ID via the events API. |

-update(event_id=session_id, ...) | tracer.enrich_session(session_id=...) | Updates a session |
+update(event_id=session_id, ...) | tracer.enrich_session(session_id=...) | Updates a session. |

-duration_ms | Captured by spans automatically | Use metrics only if you need custom duration fields |
+duration_ms | Captured by spans automatically | Use metrics only if you need custom duration fields. |

 1. Replace the package